moondg/sweet/README.md

 ### Tips

 The outcome of the program’s analysis depends on the quality and characteristics of the input data.
 If the probe speed is measured too fast or too slow, the linear region may not be properly detected.
+This is normal and that's why you can control parameters.
 You can adjust the `curvature_threshold` to determine the start of the linear increase region, and the `gradient_threshold` to determine its end.
 The quality of the data is directly proportional to the ease of analysis.
 With high-quality data, the program can perform well without the need to tweak parameters—this will likely benefit your research as well!

 ***Artificially adjusting parameters to force analysis on low-quality data is not recommended.
 This program is designed to reduce analysis time, not experimental time.
 Please keep that in mind.***